-Stocks are among the world’s most liquid assets.
-Stocks trade in open markets where millions upon millions of people and companies buy and sell daily.
-Pricing is fast and efficient—unless you’re trading a gigantic lot of stocks, the price you see quoted is typically very near the price you’d get if you sold at that instant.
-Transactions are completed in the blink of an eye.
-While trades usually take three days to settle, most brokerage houses have systems to let you access cash sooner if need be.
+Some equities are liquid financial assets.
+Equities trade in open markets where millions upon millions of people and companies buy and sell their investments daily, which provides liquidity.
+Pricing is fast and efficient.
+Unless you’re trading a tremendous amount of stocks in one transaction, the price you see quoted during trading hours is typically very near the price you’d get if you sold at that instant.
+Financial transactions can be completed in the blink of an eye.

-Bonds, overall, are less liquid than stocks.
-They mostly trade over-the-counter, not on open exchanges, making trading more difficult, time-consuming, expensive and opaque.
-That said, asset liquidity varies by bond type.
+Fixed-interest securities are sometimes less liquid financial assets than equities.
+They often trade over-the-counter rather than on open exchanges.
+This may make trading more difficult, time-consuming, expensive and opaque.
+That said, asset liquidity varies by fixed interest type.

-Other less liquid assets include private placements and partnerships, which have long lock-up periods and very limited redemption windows, limiting access to your money.
-Trading on the secondary market is often prohibited, the universe of buyers is small, and share values are typically determined by investment companies (usually venture capital funds), not the open market.
+Other less liquid assets include private placements and partnerships.
+These have periods where you may not be able to trade, limiting access to your money.
+The universe of buyers is smaller than with larger organisations, and share values may be determined by investment companies or individual directors, not the open market.

 Fisher Investments UK believes one of the best ways to help better the investment universe is to provide helpful ongoing investor education about financial markets.
 An educated investor is one that is more capable of progressing towards their investing goals.
 To receive more of our market-related educational material, download of our many guides or contact one of our qualified professionals today.